Free shipping over $35

 Avoid High-Splash Zones

-Match Scale to Space
+Match Your Pattern Scale to Your Space

 Avoid High-Splash Zones

-Match Scale to Space
+Match Your Pattern Scale to Your Space

 Now that that’s out of the way, let’s get to it!
 Here’s how to apply bathroom wallpaper like a pro.